iashishpatel/Power-BI-Projects/Covid-19 Analysis/README.md

 - Filter and sort options for data analysis
 - Heat maps for visualizing spread across regions
 - Overview of global and regional statistics

+### Requirements
+- PowerBI Desktop software
+- Internet connection to fetch real-time data

+### Usage
+- 1.Download the PowerBI Desktop software from the Microsoft website.
+- 2.Clone or download the repository from GitHub.
+- 3.Open the .pbix file in PowerBI Desktop.
+- 4.Connect to the data source and refresh the data.
+- 5.Start exploring the dashboard and its features.

+### Contributions
+This dashboard is an open-source project and contributions are welcome.
+If you have any suggestions or find any bugs, please open an issue on the GitHub repository.

+### Disclaimer
+The dashboard is for informational purposes only and should not be used for medical diagnosis or treatment.
+Please consult a healthcare professional for professional medical advice.